 MOA holds ever- changing exhibits, integrated arts performances and special events designed to highlight the dynamic redevelopment of City Center Englewood and its commitment to visual and performing arts as an indispensable part of community life.
 Greenwood Plaza in Greenwood Village continues to be a prime showcase for the Museum's collection.
 Also located in Greenwood Plaza is MOA's Marjorie Park (unstaffed location), which is a large sculpture park that is open to the public most days and acts as ingress and egress to Fiddler's Green Amphitheatre.
 The amphitheatre is also owned by MOA and is operated through a partnership with AEG Presents.

 When the Museum of Outdoor Arts opened to the public in 1981 there were 19 art acquisitions on display.
-Currently, the pieces in the collection number over 200.
+Currently, the pieces in the collection number over 150, 85 of which are located in publicly accessible outdoor areas.

 The Museum of Outdoor Arts (MOA) is a forerunner in the placement of site-specific sculpture in Colorado.
 MOA specializes in creating environments that promote a range of sculpture, as well as performance art.
 Our art collection is located within various public locations throughout the Denver metro area.
 From commercial office parks to botanic gardens, city parks and traditional sculpture gardens; art is placed to interpret space as “a museum without walls.”
 Employing a combination of art, architecture, and landscape, MOA is best known for integrating these disciplines in order to create exemplary environments.
 Foremost, the Museum of Outdoor Arts believes in ‘making art a part of everyday life’ by integrating the arts into public spaces accessible by all.